dorothee-sigg/collective-action/README.md

-# Collective Actions
+# Collective Actions in an Algorithmic Context

 This is an incomplete list of collective action cases in an algorithmic context.
+It's important to note that some of the strategies described here no longer work, e.g. due to changes in the algorithm.
+At the same time, it is unclear for some strategies how successful and effective they are or were.

+Click [here](categories.md) to find short descriptions of the categories.

 | **property →               case ↓**           | **short case description**                                                                                                                                     | **participants**                          | **area**     | **category**                                            | **short explanation for category**                                                                                  | **benefit for participants**                                                         | **organization/coordination aspects (if known)**  |
 |-----------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------|--------------|---------------------------------------------------|-----------------------------------------------------------------------------------------------------|------------------------------------------------------------|-----------|